diogorloureiro/PHYLOViZ-Electron/README.md

 `...\Project\electron> npm run build -- --platform=darwin --arch=x64`

-And you should end up with a .app file.
+And you should end up with a .app.

 ### Linux